avine/ng-libs/projects/rx-data-store/README.md

 }
 ```

 Hmm...
-This is very verbose just to expose a `user$` observable.
+This is very verbose just to expose the `user$` observable.
 Now let's use `RxDataStore` to simplify it all!

 ```ts